rustsec/rustsec/README.md

 [Documentation](https://docs.rs/rustsec/)

-This crate is primarily intended to be used by the [cargo-audit] crate for the purposes of identifying vulnerable crates in Cargo.lock files.
+The `rustsec` crate is primarily intended to be used by the [cargo-audit] crate for the purposes of identifying vulnerable crates in Cargo.lock files.

 However, it may be useful if you would like to consume the RustSec advisory database in other capacities.